Pr0pertyGPT/PropertyGPT/RQ4/RQ4.md

     // Assuming the caller is authorized again for positive test case __assume__(msg.sender ==
         0x0000000000000000000000000000000000000001);
-    (l1Gateway, amount, l1Receiver) =
-        _parseL2WithdrawalMessage(messageExpectedLength);
-    // Here, you would compare the returned values with expected ones if specific values were expected }
+}
 ```
 #### The actual running spec is used for testing